infiniflow/infinity/docs/references/pysdk_api_reference.md

 ##### sort_expression_list: `list`, *Required*

-A sort expression list to define how to sort the result
+An expression list defining how to sort the results.

 #### Returns